Veolia's control of Corsica ferry company at stake in board vote

 But local politicians in Marseille led by conservative mayor Jean-Claude Gaudin have called on the state to help SNCM, which employs 2,600 staff and also provides work for some 2,400 suppliers and subcontractors.

-“The French government is petrified by the thought of a major social conflict that would paralyze Marseille,” French daily Le Parisien quoted an insider as saying.
+“The French government is petrified by the thought of a major social conflict that would paralyse Marseille,” French daily Le Parisien quoted an insider as saying. ($1 = 0.7269 Euros) (Reporting by Geert De Clercq.
+Editing by Jane Merriman)